 The First Capital House Building Cost Index is derived from the cost of building a standard 3 bedroomed house.
-The building cost index climbed solidly by 6.8 percent in September 2021, the 5-year highest price increase on building materials.
-This sudden rise in building material prices follows a period of subdued inflation trajectory at the back of the Covid-19 pandemic supply and demand mismatches.
-A broad-based surge in prices of most building materials notably electrical, plumbing and tilling materials was observed in September 2021 with a notable exception of cement prices that remained unchanged due to muted demand pressures.
-Interestingly, the materials that recorded the sharpest price increases are predominantly imported.
-This research interprets this sudden inflationary pattern of predominantly imported materials to be largely due to supply disruptions compounded with rising production costs a trend that is prevailing globally.
-However, for sand prices, the increase is pinned down on the ongoing environmental compliance enforcements which drives suppliers far from their delivery points meaning higher transportation or delivery costs to clients.
+The building cost inflation accelerated further reaching 7.1 percent in December 2021, the 5-year highest price increase on building materials.
+Broad-based elevated price pressures on building materials persisted for the entire second half of 2021 with a notable exception of cement price that is aligned to local demand fundamentals.
+Notable high inflationary pressures are observed on predominantly imported materials (Mostly electrical goods), a trend which this research attributes to be largely due to supply disruptions compounded with global rising production costs.
+However, for sand prices, the price pressure is pinned down on the ongoing environmental compliance enforcements which drives suppliers far from their delivery points meaning higher transportation or delivery costs to clients.
+Recent trend of rising fuel prices adds another layer on sand price inflation.